Keyboard technology: Keycaps

 Keycaps are used on full-travel keyboards.
-While modern keycaps are typically surface-printed, they can also be double-shot molded, laser printed, sublimation printed, engraved, or they can be made of transparent material with printed paper inserts.

-There are also keycaps which are thin shells that are placed over key bases.
-These were used on IBM PC keyboards.
+While modern keycaps are typically surface-printed, they can also be double-shot molded, laser marked, dye sublimation printed, engraved, or made of transparent material with printed paper inserts.
+There are also keycaps which utilize thin shells that are placed over key bases, which were used on several IBM PC keyboards.
+A more modern but rare innovation is the OLED key which, on some specialty devices like stream controller keypads, feature a tiny OLED display under each keycap, which can be customized in software to display any icon or glyph the user wishes.
+Due to high cost most of these devices are not full keyboards for typing but are meant for shortcuts for launching applications or macro commands for other programs.

+Switches allow for the removal and replacement of keycaps with a common stem type.

+Stabilizers

+Almost all keyboards which utilize keys two or more units in length (such as the typical space bar or enter key) use stabilizers to ensure consistent movement and prevent key wobble during typing.
+Various lubricants and padding techniques can be used to reduce the rattle of components.

 Other parts

-The modern PC keyboard also includes a control processor and indicator lights to provide feedback to the user about what state the keyboard is in.
+A modern PC keyboard typically includes a control processor and indicator lights to provide feedback to the user about what state the keyboard is in.
 Depending on the sophistication of the controller's programming, the keyboard may also offer other special features.
 The processor is usually a single chip 8048 microcontroller variant.
 The keyboard switch matrix is wired to its inputs and it processes the incoming keystrokes and sends the results down a serial cable (the keyboard cord) to a receiver in the main computer box.
 It also controls the illumination of the "caps lock", "num lock" and "scroll lock" lights.

 A common test for whether the computer has crashed is pressing the "caps lock" key.
 The keyboard sends the key code to the keyboard driver running in the main computer; if the main computer is operating, it commands the light to turn on.
 All the other indicator lights work in a similar way.
 The keyboard driver also tracks the shift, alt and control state of the keyboard.